thedevdojo/wave/wave/docs/features/admin.md

 You may have noticed the UI for the Wave admin may look a little different than the default Voyager theme.

 ![admin](https://cdn.devdojo.com/images/april2021/admin.png)

-This is because the Wave admin UI has been slightly modified with a custom css file located at `/public/wave/css/admin.css`

 The different UI will have no effect on the Voyager functionality.
 Everything that you enjoy with Voyager will be the same with the Wave admin.